regro/regolith/doc/source/collections/presentations.rst

 :location: string, city and {state or country} of meeting, optional
 :meeting_name: string, full name of the conference or meeting.
 If it is a departmental seminar or colloquium, write Seminaror Colloquium and fill in department and institution fields, optional
 :notes: ['list', 'string'], any reminder or memory aid about anything, optional
+:presentation_url: string, the url to the presentation on Google slides, GitHub or wherever, optional
 :project: ['string', 'list'], project or list of projects that this presentation is associated with.
 Should be discoverable in projects collection, optional
 :status: string, Is the application in prep or submitted, was the invitation accepted or declined, was the trip cancelled?, required